akshaya-ravikumar19/Custom-Trained-Yolo-Model/README.md

-# Custom-Trained-Yolo-Model

-#Custom YOLO Training for Vehicle Detection
+# Custom YOLO Training for Vehicle Detection

 This repository demonstrates the complete workflow for custom vehicle detection using a YOLO-based object detection model, with dataset annotation and preprocessing handled through Roboflow.